MY ENCOUNTER WITH A GRIMALKIN

 She is a storyteller of immense experience, having lived through countless years.
 She has witnessed war, pestilence, and the myriad transgressions of humanity, consistently finding herself captivated by creative individuals.

 Since my childhood, I have been dedicated to writing—perhaps not always with skill, but with unwavering persistence.
-I have also explored dimensional art, photography, and painting, though my primary focus has remained on literature.
+I have also explored dimensional art, photography and art.

 In the early 1990s, I encountered a fascinating term in Webster's Collegiate Dictionary: Grimalkin.
 Intrigued, I delved into research and discovered its mention in Shakespeare's Macbeth.
-Although the legends appear to be rooted in the Scottish Highlands, the tale of Cailleach actually originates from 16th-century Irish folklore.
+Although the legends appear to be rooted in the Scottish Highlands, the tale of Cailly metamorphosis actually originates from 16th-century Irish folklore.

-I authored a short poem titled The Grimalkin, which was published in a small press magazine.
-This piece can be found on this website under My Work.
+I authored a short poem titled The Grimalkin, which was published in a small press magazine in the early '90s.

 Subsequently, I revised and republished this poem, along with others, in various small press magazines, college publications, and anthologies, while also writing and publishing short stories and aspiring to author a book.

-"Sure'in you don't believe I'm the Devil now, do you?" the feline asked with a soft, alluring, Irish accent, her mouth never moving.
-I assumed she communicated telepathically since I heard her more in my mind than my ears.
+"Sure'in you don't believe I'm the Devil now, do ya'?" the feline purred, her voice a soft, alluring whisper laced with an Irish accent, her mouth remaining unnaturally still.
+I realized then that she was communicating telepathically, her words echoing in my mind like a haunting melody.

-"Let us dispense with this," Cailly instructed in my mind.
+"Let us dispense with this useless blather," Cailly commanded in my mind, her voice now a dark whisper.
 "Sit down.
 I have much to tell you."

-Without hesitation, I asked, "Do you mind if I record this?
+Without thinking, I blurted, "Do you mind if I record this?
 Your words will be immortalized."
+My voice trembled with both excitement and dread.

 A month or so later, I got a white 8 x 10 envelope.
 Inside, there was a portrait of a radiant cat sitting on a hill of skulls, along with a photo of the striking, dark-haired artist from Block Island, RI named Valeria Candelaria.

 She had portrayed Cailly with exquisite detail as she had envisioned her.
-Valerie also included regaling a remarkable story of how Cailly rescued her from an abusive relationship.
+Val also included a remarkable story of how Cailly rescued her from an abusive relationship.
 She had become one of her chosen.

-Two days later, I began my short story collection, endeavoring to remember all of Cailly's yarns on my desk top while attempting to maintain her intensity and using my own words.
-I added my version of Valerie's tale and featured it as the first story.
-I even incorporated an altered image of Valerie's painting on the cover - with her permission, of course.
+Two days later, I commenced my short story collection on my desktop, striving to recall all of Cailly's narratives while maintaining her intensity, yet expressing them in my own words.
+I included my rendition of Val's story, placing it as the opening piece.
+Additionally, I incorporated a modified image of her painting on the cover, with her permission.

-I finished the work in late 2019 and had it published in February 2020 during the Covid-19 pandemic.
-All Things Truly Wicked: Tales of Sinners, Saints, Science and the Supernatural includes 11 fast-paced stories about conflicted characters drawn to the unknown.
-I am now working to complete a rewrite on the book, along with some novels.
+I completed the collection in late 2019, and it was published in February 2020 during the Covid-19 pandemic.
+All Things Truly Wicked: Tales of Sinners, Saints, Science, and the Supernatural featuring 11 dynamic stories about conflicted characters drawn to the unknown.

 Comments